performant-software/Neatline/README.md

 ### Create Records

-Fundamentally, a Neatline exhibit is just a collection of records that are plotted on the map, on the timeline, or on both.
-Records in an exhibit can either be based on items in the background Omeka collection or created on a one-off basis inside of the Neatline editor.
+Fundamentally, a Neatline exhibit is just a collection of records that are plotted on some combination of the map, on the timeline, or in the content-browser panel.

+There are two kinds of records:

+  1. **Records backed by Omeka items**: Records can correspond to items in your Omeka collection.
+If you've defined a query on your Omeka collection by way of the "Edit Query" form (see above), all items that match the query will be listed in the record browser pane on the left side of the screen.
+These records will be pre-populated with the Dublin Core Title and Description fields of the corresponding Omeka items, and you have the option of directly importing the entire item metadata output as the description content for the record.

+    The same Omeka item can have completely different instantiations in different exhibits - although Neatline pulls _in_ data from the Omeka collection, all data added or changed by way of the Neatline editor is totally endemic to that particular exhibit, and does not get pushed back onto the original Dublin Core record.
+This means that the same item (or group of items) can be represented in completely different ways in different exhibits, making it possible to thread items into specific contexts and narratives.

+  2. **Exhibit-specific records**: Alternatively, you can also create records on a one-off basis inside a specific exhibit.
+This is useful in situations where you want to represent some sort of entity in your exhibit that doesn't necessarily warrant its own long-format metadata record.

+    For example, if you're creating an interactive edition of a Civil War battle map and want to make note of a specific troop movement, it might not make sense to include an Omeka item called "Jackson's flanking movement" in a collection of maps.
+In this case, it would make more sense to create "Jackson's flanking movement" as an exhibit-specific record that does not have a representation outside of the exhibit in which it is displayed.

+EDITPOINT

-To create a new record:
+To add a new record to the exhibit:

   1. Click the "New Item" button at the top of the left pane in the editor.
 A new listing for the "[Untitled]" record will appear in the record browser tray, and the editing form will be expanded below the new entry.